 - Australian Swimming Coaches and Teachers Association

 Australian Swimming Coaches and Teachers Association (ASCTA) is a professional membership organisation responsible for maintaining the high ethical and educational standards of coaches.
 Coach Members of ASCTA are also members of Swimming Australia.
-ASCTA assists Swimming Australia in the administration of accreditation courses and the licensing of qualifications to coach.
+ASCTA assists Swimming Australia with the administration of coach education courses.

 Visit the ASCTA website here